South Sudan, Sudan trade accusations in setback to peace deal

 “The presence of South Sudan’s army in the area ... represents aggression and blatant military intervention on our land, and we have the full right to respond by dealing with them as enemy forces,” he said.

-Khartoum has long accused South Sudan of backing rebels of the Sudan People’s Liberation Movement-North (SPLM-North) fighting the Sudanese government, something analysts find credible despite denials from Juba.
+Khartoum has long accused South Sudan of backing rebels fighting the Sudanese government, something analysts find credible despite denials from Juba.

+Fighting between Sudan and rebels near its southern border has hampered the plan to set up a border zone.
+On Monday, Sudan’s state news agency SUNA said rebels from the Darfur region had set up camp in a disputed border region.

+Any delay to a resumption of the oil trade would be a serious blow to both countries.

 Sudan benefits from South Sudan’s oil exports because Juba has to pay a fee for using northern pipelines and a Red Sea port.
 Juba halted production in January because of disputes over pipeline fees with Sudan.

-South Sudanese President Salva Kiir said on Tuesday the resumption of oil production had been delayed after Sudan had made further demands.
+South Sudan’s President Salva Kiir said on Tuesday the resumption of oil production had been delayed after Sudan had made further demands.

 Concerns about delays to reopening the oil pipeline pushed the Sudanese pound to a historic low at the start of the week, highlighting the need to restart oil flows, the main source of state revenues and dollars for both countries.

-“Five rockets landed in the city in the evening,” one Kadugli resident told Reuters, asking not to be named.
-“People are frightened.”

-In another setback to the peace process, the United Nations said in a report that both countries had not yet opened the land border for trade, despite an agreement in September.

-Analysts say while both Juba and Khartoum need the lucrative returns from oil, they also want to be seen as tough on the other side to shore up domestic support.
+Analysts say while both governments need the oil they also want to be seen as tough on the other side to shore up domestic support.

+Reporting by Charlton Doki in Juba and Khalid Abdelaziz in Khartoum; Writing by Ulf Laessing and Alexander Dziadosz; Editing by Louise Ireland